Shareholder committee: Legal status

 To summarise the SNAC committee resolution is advisory like most AGM resolutions.
 The SNAC committee is only able to put forward a resolution to be put at the AGM if its 5 member members have over 100 shareholder members or 5% of the Shares.
 Then that agreed resolution with text is put forward for all shareholders to decide upon which is the norm for all limited companies owned by shareholders.
 The text could be for the termination or appointment of a Director etc. which has always been the case since the formation of joint stock companies (VOC).

 The only difference is that the SNAC committee can use company money to gain a short list of suitable candidates for replacing Directors.
 However any good Chairman of the Board will already have those to hand in case a Director gets run over by a bus, heart attack etc. for every role so would not be needed unless it is to replace the Chairman.
 The Swedish resolutions include wording to enable the SNAC committee to undertake its job with confidentiality and to guard against gaining price sensitive information e.g. changing the CEO or Chairman or Finance Director.
 The custom and practice solution is for the nominated committee member representing the beneficial shareholder that they and the shareholder do not trade the company's shares for the year whilst attending the SNAC meeting.
 The Nomination Committee of the Board remains with all its powers and which is why the Shareholder Nomination to the AGM Committee has such a long and different title.

 Shareholder resolutions have been an important part of activist campaigns in several cases.
 For example, resolutions were effective at raising public awareness and thereby pressuring corporate management about investments in Shell Transport and Trading PLC about Green issues by the organisation Follow This and since 2019 called Climate Change resolutions including to ExxonMobil, Equinor, BP, Chevron, apartheid South Africa, nuclear power, and labor disputes.
 Given these results, resolutions have been spearheaded by several coordinating groups, including the AFL–CIO and the Interfaith Center on Corporate Responsibility.
-Governmental, Local Authoritys, Trade unions pension funds also have become involved in supporting and submitting shareholder resolutions.
+Governmental, Local Authorities, Trade unions pension funds also have become involved in supporting and submitting shareholder resolutions.